-The following screen provides the option of assigning a program name to the stored settings.
-The program name can comprise upper and lower case You can use the arrow letters and special characters.
+3. The following screen provides the option of assigning a program name to the stored settings.
+The program name can comprise upper and lower case letters and special characters.
 You can use the arrow buttons on the display to select the active cursor position and you can use the rotary controller (25) to select the desired characters.